The Formal Training

 If this describes you as a student, you’ll be invited to return every session.

-The school’s Founder/Director, Jim Jarrett, teaches all Formal Training classes.
-Maeve Montgomery teaches the Introduction to the Meisner Technique.
+The school’s Founder/Director, Jim Jarrett, teaches the Formal Training.
+Maeve Montgomery and Filaree Radich teach the Introduction to the Meisner Technique.

 The maximum number of students in each class is twenty-two students.
 The class size is kept small as it’s imperative that students work consistently each week in class.